There’s no doubt Thunderbolt is unparalleled thanks to its near-zero latency and up to 6 peripherals connectivity without any loss in transfer speed.

 Are you looking for an upgrade?
 What about starting with features already designed for PROS?

-The new HEXA Core provides 50% MORE power for processing and mixing than its previous Apollo models.
+If your computer’s having trouble keeping up with your music production, the new HEXA Core provides 50% MORE power for processing and mixing than its previous Apollo models.

 What Else Makes It Pro-Worthy?